SireneNova/Portfolio/JavaScript/HorrorGame/ReadMe.md

 	• My fixes for the problems in step 3 worked.
 	• My team is now aware of the problem in step 4.
 	• My function for calculating time delay worked.
 I could not, however, get the script to automatically use the value calculated.
 	• Exceeded my project manager's expectations with what I accomplished.
-He also says future students joining the project can address the problems and efforts I brought up.
+* The new problems I identified will give future students joining the project something to work on.